lawrencekm/url-uptime-monitor/README.md

 -------------
-You can run the aplication in a docker container simply by -Ensure you have docker compose or docker desktop installed -Clone the repo and run.
+You can run the aplication in a docker container simply by -Ensure you have docker compose or docker desktop installed -Clone the repo, create a .env file with your https://sozuri.net (or compatible API) credentials and run.
      docker compose up --build -d
 -Access your application at http://yourserver:3000  #modify the port as necessary in server.mjs